 The squat is one of the key strength training moves for the lower body, and a great move for beginners because you can do it without any weight at all.

 Josh Gardner, NASM-certified personal trainer, CEO and Co-Founder of Kickoff, a remote personal training platform, explained that squats are a “compound exercise” that works many of the major muscle groups in your body, making it super effective.
 “These include: core, abductors, adductors, quads, hamstrings, glutes and calves.”

 Phil Arrellin, Digital Group Exercise Manager at Chuze Fitness gave some form cues including “Knees should always track in line with the toes, and hips sit back and down, just like sitting down in a chair.
 Holding some weight during execution is an excellent option for a more advanced squat.”

-He went onto explain that depending on how you position your feet, the move can target slightly different muscles in the legs.
+He went on to explain that depending on how the feet are positioned, the move can target slightly different muscles in the legs.

 “In addition to the high and low options in the squat, there are also options for adjusting the squat to target different muscle groups.
 Beginning with the feet just outside of hip width, the main target of the work will fall on the quadriceps.
 Stepping the feet wider, outside shoulder-width, will move the focus of the work into the glutes and the sides of the leg.”